The 14 best stops on Iceland’s Golden Circle

 • Litli-Geysir – a hibernating geysir.

 The Geothermal Hot Spring Area is a very popular spot on the Golden Circle Route and can get quite busy.
 We’d recommend trying to time your visit with the beginning or end of the day to avoid the crowds.
 In Winter, anytime around 09:00 or 16:00 should be quieter, while in Summer it’s best to try to visit before 10:00 and after 18:00.
 There is no entrance fee to enter the Hot Spring area.
 Parking is also free and is located across the road, alongside a restaurant and gift shop.
-It’s very important to stay on the marked areas and paths, and stand back behind the line when a geyser erupts, as the water is extremely hot.
+It’s very important to stay on the marked areas and paths and to stand back behind the line when a geyser erupts, as the water is extremely hot.

-5) Gullfoss Waterfall
+Stop 5) Gullfoss Waterfall

 Located in the canyon of the Hvítá, Gullfoss is considered one of Iceland’s most beautiful waterfalls.
 It is most powerful in Summer when water cascades over the 2 drops, falling a total of 32 metres (105 ft), but in Winter it is most impressive as the river and falls turn into ice.
-In English Gullfoss means Golden Waterfall, which is testament to the rainbows that dance in the waterfall’s splash and golden glow that lights up the snow-scape at sunrise and sunset.
+In English Gullfoss means Golden Waterfall, which is a testament to the rainbows that dance in the waterfall’s splash and golden glow that lights up the snow-scape at sunrise and sunset.

 While you’re here, take some time to learn about Sigríður Tómasdóttir.
 Widely regarded as Iceland’s first environmentalist, this incredible woman was an Icelandic activist whose campaigning helped preserve Gullfoss waterfalls, protecting it from industrialisation.
 There are informational boards all along the trail, which leads to two lookout points with impressive views of the falls.